gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

-Get Application Current Information.
-This includes information about social links, address and contact information of company/seller/brand of the application.
+Fetch data such as social links, copyright text, business highlights, address and contact information of the company/seller/brand operating the application.

 *Returned Response:*